chbergmann/CurvedShapesWorkbench/README.md

 - Tools: 		The object that cuts Base
 - CutDirection: The direction of the cut (autocomputed)
 - CutDepth: 	The depth of the cut in percent
+- ShiftLength:	Shift the tools by ShiftLength, then cut.
+If ShiftLength is not zero, it overrides CutDepth and uses another algorithm.

 ### ![alt text](LasercutterTechdrawExport/LasercutterTechdrawExport.svg) Lasercutter Techdraw Export